hanling3/recipe-book/documents/discovery-and-planning.md

 We plan to use the following 2 scenarios to evaluate our app:

 ## Scenario 1
-You are very busy during the midterm week, so you want to spend less than 30 minutes to cook each meal and save enough time for studying.
-Navigate the recipe app and see if you can find recipes for 30 minute quick dishes.
+You find yourself very busy during the midterm week, so you want to spend less than 30 minutes cooking meals in order to save enough time for studying.
+You stumbled across a recipe app in the App Store, and are interested in recipes for 30 minute quick dishes.

 ## Scenario 2
-You’ve studied abroad for 2 years and missed the food in your hometown, but ordering Asian food delivery is too expensive for you.
+You’ve studied abroad for 2 years and miss the food in your hometown, but ordering Asian food delivery is too expensive for you.
 Therefore, you want to cook some hometown dishes within a $20 budget for dinner.
-Try to navigate yourself to recipes of your hometown dishes in the app and find one recipe within your budget to cook.
+You wish to discover recipes from your hometown in the app and decide on one that is within your budget to cook.

 # 6. Persona
 Name: Robo Hu

 Quote: "Plan ahead and get healthy."

 Occupation: Student

 Year: Junior

 Age: 21

 Diet: None

 Country: China

 Motivation: